FindMySchool LogoFindMySchool

 Reception entry is coordinated through Bristol City Council.
 Hillcrest’s admissions guidance is explicit that the local authority manages the process, and that the school does not influence allocation decisions.

-For September 2026 entry, the published application deadline was 15 January 2026.
-The council timetable for that round sets out what happens next, including offer day on 16 April 2026 and the deadline for parents to respond to offers on 30 April 2026.
+For September 2027 entry, the published application deadline is 15 January 2027.
+The council timetable for that round sets out what happens next, including offer day on 16 April 2027 and the deadline for parents to respond to offers on 30 April 2027.
 If you are looking further ahead, the reliable planning takeaway is that Reception applications tend to close in mid-January each year, with offer day in mid-April, and schools typically run open events in the autumn term.

-Competition for Reception places looks real.
-The latest available admissions figures show 143 applications for 60 offers, which is around 2.38 applications per place, and the entry route is marked as oversubscribed.
-This generally means families should apply on time, list realistic preferences alongside aspirational ones, and treat distance as a practical factor even when you like a school’s ethos and results.
+Competition for Reception places can be real, and the entry route has previously been marked as oversubscribed.
+Families should apply on time, list realistic preferences alongside aspirational ones, and treat distance as a practical factor even when they like a school’s ethos and results.

 Hillcrest describes itself as two-form entry, with two classes of 30 in each year group.
 It also notes that governors have set a maximum class size of 30, linked to the constraints of a refurbished, undersized Victorian building.
 The implication for parents is that class organisation is likely to be stable and predictable, but the site may feel tighter than newer schools with larger communal areas.